microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-sensors.md

 The Waste Management sensor detects and predicts an overflowing trash bin, improving cleaniness of facilities and improving predictibility of collection routes.

-## 3. Sensors Microshare Uses
+## 3. Sensors Microshare® Uses
 ---------------------------------------

-Microshare works with various models of LoRaWAN sensors to deliver a versitile platform of data collection and management.
+Microshare® works with various models of LoRaWAN sensors to deliver a versitile platform of data collection and management.

 ### A. Browan Sensors

-Microshare employs Browan Sensors for indoor monitoring solutions.
+Microshare® employs Browan Sensors for indoor monitoring solutions.

 #### Tabs Motion Sensor